I just want to take a class or two and don’t intend to get a degree, diploma or certificate at this time. What should I do?

 In this case, you would indicate that you wish to be considered as a Special Credit student on the application.
 Special Credit means that you are not working towards a degree, diploma or certificate at this time.
 Should that change in the future, any applicable classes you take will still be counted towards graduation.
 Special Credit students are not required to submit official transcripts, however you are required to meet any course prerequisite before being eligible to register.
 If you are meeting the prerequisite by previous college coursework, you must provide at least an unofficial copy of your college transcript to register.
 Please note that Special Credit students are not eligible for financial aid.
 Find information regarding the registration process for Special Credit students here.

 I am a former student and wish to return.
 Do I have to reapply to the college?

-If you have not attended classes in the past year (3 semesters including summer), you must submit a new application and be approved for admission before you will be eligible to register.
+If you have not attended classes in the past year (2 semesters not including summer), you must submit a new application and be approved for admission before you will be eligible to register.
 If you have been a student in the past 5 years, your previously submitted transcripts should still be on file.
 If you have been away for more than 5 years, you may be required to resubmit your transcripts.